nitishsadhu03/xerocodee-assignment/README.md

 ## Overview

 The task involved recreating a design provided via Figma into a functional landing page.
 The landing page serves as a showcase for a particular product, following modern web development practices and design principles.

+## Live Demo

+To see the website in action, check out our [demo](https://xerocodee-assignment-nine.vercel.app/)

 ## Technical Stack